jbelelieu/koa_typescript_boilerplate/README.md

 ### Local .env

 Environment configuration is controlled via the "dotenv" package.
 As such, you will need to create a `.env` file for your local environment.
-Please contact a project admin for the most up-to-date local environment file.

 ## Build Instructions